 Loan Counselors provide guidance to prospective loan applicants who have problems qualifying for traditional loans.
 Guidance may include determining the best type of loan and explaining loan requirements or restrictions.

-Loan Counselors with little to no experience tend to make between $30320 and $35610 while the more experienced ones make over $55340 per year.
+Loan Counselors with little to no experience tend to make between $30440 and $36230 while the more experienced ones can earn over $57800 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Loan Counselor is to move to a higher paying state like MA.
-Right now, the highest paying states for Loan Counselors are MA, CO, NJ, WI and DC.
+One of the easiest ways to increase your salary as a Loan Counselor is to move to a higher paying state like DC.
+Right now, the highest paying states for Loan Counselors are DC, NJ, NY, RI and MA.

-3 other factors that can increase your salary as A Loan Counselor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Loan Counselor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Loan Counselors what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Loan Counselors what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons